 The Jersey Giant breed is very aptly named.

 It is the largest purebred chicken in the US and probably the world!
-The only other breed that comes close are the Brahmas’ – we will discuss them in a future article.
+The only other breed that comes close is the Brahmas – we will discuss them in a future article.

-Once seen, this splendid bird is unlikely to be forgotten since their size alone makes an impression on you.
-They are in fact, gentle giants.
+Once seen, this splendid bird is unlikely to be forgotten since its size alone makes an impression on you.
+They are, in fact, gentle giants.

-Today we are going to take a look at how the Jersey Giant came to be and the benefits this bird offers to chicken keepers and admirers alike.
+Today, we will look at how the Jersey Giant came to be and the benefits this bird offers to chicken keepers and admirers alike.

 The History of Jersey Giant

-Originally developed by John and Thomas Black, near Jobstown, New Jersey, it was another bird that was produced to fill a marketing niche.
+Originally developed by John and Thomas Black near Jobstown, New Jersey, another bird was produced to fill a marketing niche.

-Late in the development of this bird, commercial large, broad breasted turkeys were presented to the public, so the Jersey Giant did not achieve the initial goal set for it.
+Late in the development of this bird, large commercial, broad-breasted turkeys were presented to the public, so the Jersey Giant did not achieve the initial goal set for it.

-The brothers used a mix of Black Java, black Langshan and dark Brahmas’ to achieve the bird they wanted.
-It’s unclear if any other breeds were added in the beginning.
+The brothers used a mix of Black Java, black Langshan, and dark Brahmas’ to achieve the bird they wanted.
+It’s unclear if they added any other breeds in the beginning.

 The name ‘Jersey Giant’ took some time to emerge.
-Originally they were simply named ‘Giants’, they were then called Blacks Giants around the turn of the century in honor of the Black brothers.
+Originally they were named ‘Giants’; they then called them Blacks Giants around the turn of the century in honor of the Black brothers.

-The name Jersey Black Giants was created around 1917 in honor of the State it was created in.
+They created the name Jersey Black Giants around 1917 in honor of the State it was created in.

-Originally, there was little attention paid to the color of the birds, which led to a variety of colors in the feathering.
+Originally, they paid little attention to the color of the birds, which led to a variety of colors in the feathering.

-However, a breeder by the name of Meloney and a few other breeders were working to make the breed more standardized in color and conformation.
+However, a breeder named Meloney and a few other breeders worked to make the breed more standardized in color and conformation.
 He began exhibiting them for the public to see and admire.

-The White Jersey Giant was created from the ‘sports’ of the black Giant.
+They created the White Jersey Giant from the ‘sports’ of the black Giant.
 Sports are offspring that are a different coloration from the parents.

 These sports were refined and eventually became the White Jersey Giants.
 They were recognized as a breed in 1947.

-In 2001, the Jersey Giant breed was listed as a ‘critically endangered’ breed by the Livestock Conservancy – now in 2017 it has been moved to the ‘watch’ list.
+In 2001, they were listed as a ‘critically endangered’ breed by the Livestock Conservancy – now, in 2017, it has been moved to the ‘watch’ list.

-Jersey Giants are still considered rare in the US although backyard ‘keepers are helping this unique bird to regain its’ popularity.
+They are still considered rare in the US, although backyard keepers are helping this unique bird to regain its’ popularity.